FiroozehDastur/DistributedWorkflows.jl/README.md

 1. Setting up your Julia application structure. <!-- that will be run in parallel.
 This can be a single `.jl` file with all the necessary methods, or multiple `.jl` files. -->
 2. Designing a workflow in the form of a Petri net.
-3. A serialzer descriptor.
+3. A serializer descriptor.
 If you are using Julia's default serializer then you can skip this step.
 4. Setting up the workflow launcher.
 5. Compile and execute.